 source file name pragma.
 However, if the file name specified has an

-extension other than .ads or .adb it is necessary to use
+.adb it is necessary to use

 a special syntax when compiling the file.
 The name in this case must be

 -x followed by a space and the name

 of the language, here

 ada, as in: